frett27/Ada-Synthetizer/README.md

 Can be extended outside the library, depending on needs.
 Theses drivers show how to implement one.

-### Supported Plateforms
+### Supported plateforms

-The Synthetizer has been tested on x64, x32 desktop computers (linux, windows, arm v6/v7)
+The Synthetizer is tested on :

+- x64, x32 desktop computers (multiple Os : linux, windows)

-It also works well on ARM based processor (RPI/Orangepi)
+- ARM based processor (RPI/Orangepi/leechipi)

-## Using the Synthetizer by example : the code
+## Using the synthetizer : the code

-Below, an example of the 5 mins , **RealTime** use of the synthetizer :
+Below, a 5 mins example using the **RealTime** capability of the synthetizer :